lukeocodes/comfy-scenes/README.md

 ## Adding Sounds

-To add a sound, add the mp3 to `public/sfx/<your-sound>.mp3`.
+To add a sound, add the mp3 to `public/effects/sounds/<your-sound>.mp3`.
+Gifs and images are coming soon.

-Now edit `src/sfx/config.js` and add a new object for your sound.
+Now edit `src/config.js` and add a new object for your sound.

 ```diff
  module.exports = {